 I was one year old during the Christmas of 1983 and was seven years old in the 1989 Christmas season.
 As a toddler, I have no recollection of 1983, but I do remember coming home to our west Houston house in 1989 and walking into a complete mess as our pipes busted.
 Our carpet was completely ruined and it was from that hard freeze that lasted several nights in 1989.

 It has been over two decades since we have seen temperatures get this cold in Lufkin and Nacogdoches.
-Even though we will see sub-freezing temperatures for Santa's arrival this year, we are not anticipating any pipe-busting type of freezing temperatures at this time.
+Even though we will wake up to near freezing temperatures for Santa's arrival on Thursday morning, we are not anticipating any pipe-busting type of freezing temperatures this year.